First Horizon Park: Seating

 The lower seating bowl is divided into 25 sections and wraps around the playing field from just past one foul pole to just past the other.
 The second level has 16 sections of seating that begin behind third base and wrap around to first base.
 The last nine rows, from row M, on the first level between the dugouts are sheltered by the upper deck.
 Seats on both levels are traditional, plastic stadium-style chairs.
 All lower-level seats behind home plate, seats behind and between the dugouts through row P, and all second-level seats have padded seat cushions.
 Seats in the three center upper-deck sections behind home plate and all second-level suites also have padded seat backs.
 A grass berm that can accommodate 1,500 spectators is located beyond the left-center field wall.

 The park has several areas reserved for small and large groups.
 Four field-level suites, each with 33 exterior seats and additional interior space to accommodate up to 50 people, are located directly behind home plate.
 The second level has 18 suites, each accommodating up to 20 people, with 4 indoor drink rail seats and 13 outdoor seats in front.
 Two covered party decks are located on the second level—one at each end—both of which can accommodate up to 100 people each.
-Between the left-field foul pole and the outfield berm lies a group area which can accommodate up to 250 individuals.
-This area consists of a covered picnic area, round picnic tables, and rearrangeable chairs.
+Between the left-field foul pole and the outfield berm lies a group area which can accommodate up to 500 individuals.
+This area consists of a covered picnic area and lounge furniture.
 A section of 4-top tables—semi-circular tables surrounded by four chairs—that can accommodate 108 people at 27 tables is located at the end of the lower seating bowl in right field near a specialty concession area called The Band Box.
 A small private party area is located in the power alley in front of The Band Box and can accommodate up to 35 people at chairs and 4-top tables.
 Next to this, and directly in front of the scoreboard, is a 200-person group picnic area with standing room and stadium seats with drink rails.
 A 4,000 sqfoot climate-controlled party tent capable of holding over 500 people is located on the first-base concourse.